Blog>Trade>Starting a Business>The importance of setting aims and objectives for your business

 Step 3: Organise your suggestions

-Once you have a list of ideas from your brainstorming and collaborating, it’s time to group them to make them easier to translate into clear objectives.
-If there are lots of ideas relating to a certain topic, like revenue or customer satisfaction, chances are those are the areas you should prioritise.
+Once you have a list of ideas from your brainstorming and collaborating, group them together.
+This will make them easier to translate into clear objectives.

 Step 4: Be SMART